alexarje/sensing/book/week1.md

 - **Critical listening**: Evaluating and analyzing sound quality, musical structure, or meaning, often used in music production, performance, or academic study.
 - **Empathetic listening**: Focusing on the emotional content and intent behind sounds or speech, important in social interactions and therapeutic contexts.

-It is important to note that the mechanisms underlying these different approaches to hearing and listening are still actively reserached.
+It is important to note that the mechanisms underlying these different approaches to hearing and listening are still actively researched.
 So there are many&mdash;sometimes diverging&mdash;opinions about them, their differences, and how they overlap or connect.
 In any case, understanding these distinctions helps clarify how we interact with sound and music, moving from automatic sensory processing to deeper engagement and interpretation.

 ### Embodied music cognition

-I should from the outset say that the approach to human psychology presented in this book is not neutral (not that any other book is that, either, even though they pretend to be).
-It is heavily based in a tradition called [*embodied music cognition*](https://en.wikipedia.org/wiki/Embodied_music_cognition), emphasizing the role of the body in musical experience {cite}`leman_embodied_2008`.
-This used to be a radical approach but has become more mainstream over the years.
+I should, from the outset, say that the approach to human psychology presented in this book is not neutral (not that any other book is that, either, even though they pretend to be).
+It is heavily based on a tradition called [*embodied music cognition*](https://en.wikipedia.org/wiki/Embodied_music_cognition), emphasizing the role of the body in musical experience {cite}`leman_embodied_2008`.
+This used to be a radical approach, but has become more mainstream over the years.
 Several researchers at the University of Oslo&mdash;with [Professor emeritus Rolf Inge Godøy](https://www.hf.uio.no/imv/english/people/aca/emeriti/rolfig/index.html) in front&mdash;have been active in developing this branch of research over the last decades.
 It has been foundational to the [fourMs Lab](https://fourms.uio.no) and a core part of [RITMO](https://www.uio.no/ritmo/).

 The core idea of embodied music cognition is that both the production and perception of music are based on integrating sensory, motor, and emotional dimensions.
 To paraphrase the father of ["ecological psychology"](https://en.wikipedia.org/wiki/Ecological_psychology), James Gibson, you explore the world with eyes in a head on a body that moves around.

 A different entry point to the same idea is the concept of [*musicking*](https://en.wikipedia.org/wiki/Christopher_Small#Musicking).
 The idea here is that music is not just an object or a finished product (like a song or a score), but rather an activity&mdash;something people do.
 The term musicking was popularized by musicologist [Christopher Small](https://en.wikipedia.org/wiki/Christopher_Small), who argued that music is best understood as a verb&mdash;to music&mdash;not a noun {cite}`small_musicking_1998`.
 When a band plays a concert, the musicians, the dancers, the audience, the sound engineers, and even the people selling tickets and cleaning the hall are all engaged in musicking.
 The music exists not just in the notes played, but in the shared experience and interaction.

-Research within embodied music cognition are therefore eager to not only study "the music" but instead explore phenomena the complexity of musical interactions, from the the role of gestures in musical performance to how listeners synchronize their movements to a musical beat.
+Researchers within embodied music cognition are therefore eager to not only study "the music" but instead explore the complexity of musical interactions, from the role of gestures in musical performance to how listeners synchronize their movements to a musical beat.
 By engaging the body, embodied music cognition provides a holistic framework for studying how music is experienced and understood.

 ### Multimodality